Immanuel-C/IOptimize/README.md

 You will also need to install premake5 for the build system.
 Use premake5 to build to generate to whatever editor/compiler you would like to use.

 For Visual Studio 2022 you can then press start and the application will run!

+More info and docs for the C API will be provided as this application is being devolped!